profclems/glab/docs/source/mr/create.rst

       --no-editor              Don't open editor to enter description.
 If set to true, uses prompt.
 Default is false --push                   Push committed changes after creating merge request.
-Make sure you have committed changes --remove-source-branch   Remove Source Branch on merge -s, --source-branch string   The Branch you are creating the merge request.
+Make sure you have committed changes --remove-source-branch   Remove Source Branch on merge
+      --reviewer usernames     Request review from users by their usernames -s, --source-branch string   The Branch you are creating the merge request.
 Default is the current branch.
   -b, --target-branch string   The target or base branch into which you want your code merged -t, --title string           Supply a title for merge request